-Produce Sales to the General Public
+SEASONAL Produce Sales to the General Public:

-SUMMER MONTHS: Some local farmers and home gardeners plant and enjoy more tropical veggies during the summer months.
+SUMMER MONTHS- Things are different here.
+Some local farmers and home gardeners plant and enjoy more tropical veggies during the summer months.
 From May through early September at Shadowood, we say a sad "goodbye" to our typical annual veggies, focus on planting a few summer suited plants and operate a Buyers Club scenario for our most devoted customers.
 We do have limited Shadowood grown foods, as well as certified organic produce from other farms around the US available in limited quantities during the summer months.

 Summer means the bulk of our growing beds are planted with cover crops (things that both re-nourish and rest the soil in our garden beds).

 Because we are constantly expanding our perennial, agroforestry areas on the farm, should any tropical fruits become available over the summer months, they will be sold here at the farm as well.